Rue de Rivoli: History

-In 1852, opposite the wing of the Louvre, Baron Haussmann enlarged the Place du Palais-Royal that is centred on the baroque Palais Royal, built for Cardinal Richelieu in 1624 and willed to the royal family, with its garden surrounded by fashionable commercial arcades.
+In 1852, opposite the wing of the Louvre, Baron Haussmann enlarged the Place du Palais-Royal that is centred on the Baroque Palais Royal, built for Cardinal Richelieu in 1624 and willed to the royal family, with its garden surrounded by fashionable commercial arcades.
 At the rear of the garden is the older branch of the Bibliothèque Nationale, in the Rue Richelieu.

 North of the Rue de Rivoli, at the point where the Grands Boulevards crossed an enormous new square, the new opera house was built.
 The Opera Garnier is a monument to the construction of the Second Empire.
 Just behind the opera house can be found the largest department stores, such as the Galeries Lafayette and Printemps.

 East along the Rue de Rivoli, at the Place des Pyramides, is the gilded statue of Joan of Arc, situated close to where she was wounded at the Saint-Honoré Gate in her unsuccessful attack on English-held Paris, on September 8, 1429.
 A little further along, towards the Place de la Concorde, the Rue de Castiglione leads to the Place Vendôme, with its Vendôme Column surmounted by the effigy of Napoleon Bonaparte.
 He began the building of the street in 1802; it was completed in 1865.
 A plaque at no. 144 commemorates the assassination there of the Huguenot leader Admiral Gaspard II de Coligny, in the St. Bartholomew's Day massacre of 1572.

-In April 2020 the Mayor of Paris announced that cars would be banned throughout summer 2020, suggesting the ban could be made permanent.
-This is part of the ongoing measures to reduce car use within Paris.